diku-dk/libhip/README.md

 ### Bone geometry reconstruction
 We obtain an explicit surface representation of all the bones using a semi-automated approach implemented in the [3D slicer software package](https://www.slicer.org).
-The bone bone contours and the existing gaps in the inter-bone cavities are verified by our [senior consultant radiologist](https://research.regionh.dk/rigshospitalet/en/persons/michael-bachmann-nielsen(87d575e5-755e-4182-b94d-75776981fc21)/publications.html).
+The bone bone contours and the existing gaps in the inter-bone cavities are verified by our senior [consultant radiologist](https://research.regionh.dk/rigshospitalet/en/persons/michael-bachmann-nielsen(87d575e5-755e-4182-b94d-75776981fc21)/publications.html).

 The region of interest in these models include the sacrum bone, the paired hip bones, and the paired femur bones.
 These label masks can be found in the [segmentation_labelmap](https://github.com/diku-dk/libhip/tree/main/models/segmentation_labelmap) folder for each subject.

+The initial bone surface mesh transferred from the bone label maps are typically dense and may have poor quality.
+Our [prerocessing code](https://github.com/diku-dk/libhip/blob/main/notebooks/0_PreProcessing.ipynb) cleans and remeshes the raw bone segmentation surface meshes.
+You can find the resulting remeshed models in the [preprocessing_output] folder.

 - Step 2: xxx